tfennelly/jenkins-js-samples/step-07-jsdom-tests/README.md

 $ gulp
 ```

-Of course this also runs as part of the `mvn` build.
+> The `gulp` process also runs as part of the `mvn` build, generating the JavaScript bundle(s) into the generated HPI artifact.

 Running `gulp` should produce an output something like the following: